pvlib/pvlib-python/docs/sphinx/source/index.rst

 and is maintained by a core group of PV modelers from a variety institutions.

-pvlib has been supported directly and indirectly by DOE, NumFOCUS, and Google Summer of Code funding, companies that allow their employees to contribute, and from personal time.
+pvlib has been supported directly and indirectly by DOE, NumFOCUS, and Google Summer of Code funding, university research projects, companies that allow their employees to contribute, and from personal time.

 Citing pvlib python